mrswolff12/git-exercise/README.md

 # git-exercise
-Yesterday we were the products of our fathers.
+Yesterday we were the products of our fathers
+Today we are the ashes of our ancestors